chirag127/Olivia-A-Personal-Virtual-Assistant/README.md

 ```

 - Be sure to change the application paths on script.py otherwise it won't open Google Chrome and other Apps. <br>

+## How to use the application

+1. The recognition can be delayed if there is some background noise in the environment.
+2. Just open the software.
+3. Here the software is the best for some with disability.

+# Precautions while using the software in the application

+1. Do not use the software in the application if you are not in the comfort of your own.
+2. Please do not forget to say "close" after playing a video on YouTube.
+3. Do not use it for bad purposes.

+# Technologies used in the software